Discussion

 What Else can I Adjust in my Experiments?

-What about Photobleaching, Phototoxicity, and Spatial Resolution?
+What about Photobleaching, Phototoxicity, Spatial Resolution, and Signal-to-Background Ratio?

 I deliberately left these out of the discussion above to keep it simple, but they need to be considered as well.
-Phototoxicity and photobleaching ultimately limit the laser intensity (which limits the SNR) and the length of your experiments.
+Phototoxicity and photobleaching ultimately limit the laser intensity (which in turn limits the SNR) and the length of your experiments.
 You won’t be able to avoid these effects entirely.

 Spatial resolution is harder to adjust through microscope parameters alone since it depends heavily on the microscopy method itself.
 Still, improving SNR does slightly improve spatial resolution, and choice of microscope is just as important as anything else when designing an imaging experiment.
+Likewise for signal-to-background ratio.
+Lightsheet microscopes have become so popular because they efficiently solve the issues relating to SBR.

-• spatial resolution
+- spatial resolution

-• temporal resolution
+- temporal resolution

-• SNR
+- SNR

-• phototoxicity
+- phototoxicity

 and these constraints:

-• budget
+- budget

-• time available
+- time available

-• equipment available
+- equipment available

-• expertise
+- expertise

 You might have heard of the “triangle of frustration”, “pyramid of compromise,” or similar terms.
 One such example looks like this (source):

-The idea here is that you can move about within the pyramid by adjusting imaging parameters, the microscopy method, the sample prep, and more.
+The idea here is that you can move about within the pyramid by adjusting imaging parameters, the microscopy method, the sample preparation protocol, and more.
 In doing so, you improve on one of the qualities at the vertexes of the pyramid but necessarily sacrifice something at the other vertexes.
 Improving spatial resolution, for example, might mean decreasing temporal resolution and cell health.

 Again, it’s very hard to put the imaging problem on firm, algorithmic grounds with definite data.
 This is partly because we can’t measure everything we need to (how do you quantify phototoxicity?), partly because it’s not always clear what makes for an optimum set of parameter values.
 Still, these concepts help you navigate the challenges inherent in optimizing your imaging experiments by

-1. making clear what the tradeoffs are, and
+- making clear what the tradeoffs are, and

-2. helping design pilot experiments that help narrow in on the right range of microscope parameter values.
+- helping design pilot experiments that help narrow in on the right range of microscope parameter values.